cxengage/cxengage.github.io/README.md

 An endpoint is used in the Then portion of the pattern to send notifications.
 Examples of endpoints are Salesforce, Twilio (Call) , Sendgrid (E-Mail), Echo (Test)

+## Augment

+You can use our Augment feature to augment the events that come in to CxEngage.
+For example, if you would like all events that come in that have a customerSegment value of Gold to be switched to Platinum.
+You could do this via the Augment feature.
+There are two ways of doing augments, API based and file (csv) based.

 ## Tenant

 A tenant is your portion of CxEngage.
 You set up your Key Attributes, Listeners, Patterns, Message templates and Endpoint credentials in your tenant.